scadamsUAB/AI_Final_project_code/README.md

 In each iteration the model is loaded and executed with three different loss functions.

 Each iterations will check a tempratrure value for simulated annealing.
 If the a random value is below the temprature threshold a random result is chosen, otherwise the lowest loss is used.

+In addition to the code, three images are included to demonstrate the results for a traditional balanced GAN, traditional imbalanced GAN and the results from this project.